What is Administrative Overhead?

 Administrative overheads are those expenses of the business that are not directly linked to the production & distribution of goods & services but are the expenses that are indirect in nature such as expenses incurred in the policy formulation, employee cost, legal and audit fees, telephone and electricity expenses, etc.

 Administrative overheads are mostly related to the office expenses of the business.
 These expenses are not the manufacturing overheads as they are not directly related to the production of goods & services.
-The administrative expenses are the expenses on conducting the operations of the business, formulation of policies, and other expenses not related to production and research & development of the business.
+The administrative expenses are the expenses on conducting the operations of the businessOperations Of The BusinessBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation., formulation of policies, and other expenses not related to production and research & development of the business.

 Let’s take the example of a company named Clothes incorporation who deals with the manufacturing of clothes.
 The expenses incurred by the company during the financial year 2019-20 are as follows: